Use the menu below to navigate the Casino or simply scroll down. Click on the floor plans to see larger versions.

 A letter from George Montagu to Horace Walpole in 1761 said that “I have been to see Lord Charlemont’s collection.
 He has some charming things that would merit a show even at Strawberry.
 His medals are very fine, a charming Titian of Borgia, two Carlo Marats, a Claude, two fine vases, a Queen Elizabeth, a lion’s skin of yellow that serves for a veil, a brave collection of books, etc.”

-The extravagance of this room is in contrast with the restraint and understatement of the below rooms, and it has been suggested that Chambers did not have a hand in its design.
+We have gold painted Ionic fluted (grooved) columns separating the room.
+These are resplendent with pineapples proudly placed in the centre of the Scrolled Capitals (volutes).
+In the 19th century, lead from the roof was stolen and there was a lot of water damage particularly to this level of the house.
+While the hollow timber columns are not structural, they helped save the ceiling timbers from falling (so they were structural in the end).
+The inlaid floors and ceiling mouldings were mostly restored in the 1974-84 refurbishment by the OPW.
+It has been suggested that Chambers did not have a hand in its design but that Simon Vierpyl took charge here.
 There are no documented connections between Chambers and the top floor at all, and it is possible that when he ceased his work on the project (due to late payment of bills), it was intended to have just one floor above the basement level.
-On display in this room are Chambers’ original drawings for the Casino project, as well as some views of the estate in the nineteenth century.
+On display in this room is Chambers’ original drawing for the Casino.